rdefeo/stonks/README.md

 ### Manual installation
 To use this new board, you will need to make some edits to 3 files within the [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard) source.

-1. Place the `stonks.py` file in the `nhl-led-scoreboard/src/boards` directory
+1. Copy the `stonks/nhl-led-scoreboard/stonks.py` file into the `nhl-led-scoreboard/src/boards` directory
 2. Add the following two edits to `nhl-led-scoreboard/src/boards.py`:

 First, add